UKLLC/Guidebook/ukllc_book/docs/user_guide/SDC.md

 * Usually two or more categories should be suppressed so original counts cannot be deduced

-* In tables, masking will need to be done both row-wise and column-wise so counts cannot be back-calculated
+* In tables, masking will need to be done both row-wise and column-wise so counts cannot be back-calculated.
 <br>

 To ensure file out requests meet SDC requirements, all counts <10 should be masked.
 For masking to be effective: